Gauravbhatt19/Mind-me-please/README.md

 	- stretch your arms
 	- drink some water
 	- walk a bit
-- Individuals can set their reminder time and can check for the list of notifications.
+- Individuals can set their reminder for any/all of the above.